-Here are 7 beauty myths and facts that will change your beauty game forever.
+Here we debunk 7 beauty myths with facts that will enable you to make well-educated skincare decisions and change your beauty game forever.

 The goal is to keep the skin balanced by using the right oil for your skin type.
 Even oily skin needs oils that are non-comedogenic (non-clogging) to help reduce inflammation, regulate oil production and maintain a healthy skin barrier.

-Just as your body doesn’t stop responding to nourishing food, your skin continues to benefit over and over again from nourishing natural products.
+Reality: Just as your body doesn’t stop responding to nourishing food, your skin continues to benefit over and over again from nourishing natural products.
 What can happen, is that your skin may change...not the products that you are using!
-Skin becomes drier during the change of season, times of hormonal stress so you’ll need to change your skincare routine for those reasons.
+Skin changes due to lack of adequate sleep, during the change of season, times of general and hormonal stress, so you’ll need to change your skincare routine for those reasons.
 The same goes for hydration.
 You need to hydrate your body with water every day, and you need to hydrate your skin every day with natural, moisture-locking products.